 “Disabled” shall mean incapacitation to the extent that an employee is unable to perform the essential functions of the job for which he/she is employed at the time of the injury or illness.
 The employee’s qualification under this definition shall be determined solely at the discretion of the Board of Directors from factual, competent medical evidence presented by the Assistance Coordinator.

-“Immediate Family” shall mean, spouse, children age 19 or younger who resides in the employee’s household.
+“Immediate Family” shall mean, spouse, children age 18 or younger residing in the employee’s household, unless financially dependent on the parent due to disability.

 “Killed or Disabled in the Line of Duty” shall mean death or incapacitation occurring as a direct result of injuries incurred while in the performance of an activity directly related to fulfilling the duties of the employee’s job with the Charlotte County Sheriff’s Office.